 Driver distraction caused by mobile phones is a growing area of concern for the road safety community.

-The campaign leveraged research regarding driver’s motivations to stop using their phones whilst driving.
-Younger drivers were motivated by the threat of law enforcement and older drivers were deterred by social disapproval.
+The campaign communicated to both younger and older South Australians that it’s obvious to others when you use your mobile phone whilst driving.
+The campaign leveraged research on driver motivations to stop using their phones whilst driving, demonstrating that younger drivers were motivated by the threat of law enforcement and older drivers were deterred by social disapproval.